 - B1.
 Search the web or consult engineering documents that indicate the temperature and water vapor content of exhaust from aircraft jet engines.
 What ambient temperature and humidity of the atmosphere near the aircraft would be needed such that the mixture of the exhaust with the air would just become saturated and show a jet contrail in the sky.
 (You might need to utilize a spreadsheet to experiment with different mixing proportions to find the one that would cause saturation first.) - B2.
-Search the web for cloud-classification images corresponding to the clouds in Figs. 6.3 and 6.5.
+Use the WMO Cloud Atlas website to find images corresponding to the clouds in Figs. 6.3 and 6.5.
 Copy the best example of each cloud type to your own page to create a cloud chart.
-Be sure to also record and cite the original web site for each photo. - B3.
+Be sure to also record and cite the photographer for each photo. - B3.
 Search the web for thermo diagrams showing soundings for cases where different cloud types were present (e.g., active, passive, fog).
 Estimate cloud base and cloud top altitudes from the sounding, and compare with observations.
 Cloud base observations are available from the METAR surface reports made at airports.
 Cloud top observations are reported by aircraft pilots in the form of PIREPS. - B4.
-Search the web to identify some of the instruments that have been devised to determine cloudbase altitude? - B5.
-Search the web for cloud images corresponding to the "Other Clouds" discussed near the start of this chapter.
+Search the web to identify some of the instruments that have been devised to determine cloud-base altitude? - B5.
+Search the web for cloud images corresponding to the "Other" clouds discussed in section 6.2.4.
 Copy the best example of each cloud type to your own page.
-Be sure to also record and cite the original web site for each cloud photo. - B6.
+Be sure to also record and cite the original web site and photographer for each cloud photo. - B6.
 Search the web for satellite and ground-based images of cloud streets, open cells, and closed cells.
 Create a image table of these different types of cloud organization. - B7.
 Search the web for a surface weather map that plots surface observations for locations near you.
 For 3 of the stations having clouds, interpret (describe in words) the sky cover and cloud genera symbols (using Tables 6-7 and 6-2) that are plotted. - B8.
 Table 6-2 shows only a subset of the symbols used to represent clouds on weather maps.
 Search the web for map legends or tables of symbols that give a more complete list of cloud symbols.